magento/knowledge-base/src/troubleshooting/general/mbi-contacting-magento-services.md

 ---
 title: "MBI: Contacting Magento Services"
-labels: Magento Business Intelligence,troubleshooting,Adobe Commerc
+labels: Magento Business Intelligence,troubleshooting,Adobe Commerce
 ---

 Great!
 You’re looking to enhance and expand your use of Magento BI and are looking for guidance that’s above and beyond our standard support.